Krasjet/grm/README.md

 ```

 If you have created a `git` user for managing git repositories, make sure the
-`git` user have write access to all the directories in the config, and run the
+`git` user has write access to all the directories in the config, and run the
 script on the server as:

 ```bash